idealparable/BibleQ/DidLazarusWriteJohn.md

 11 When they had brought their boats to land, they left everything, and followed him./

 Jesus is re-enacting this, in John 21.
-And notice that the DiLoved "therefore" said it's Jesus.
+And notice that the DiscipleLoved "therefore" said it's Jesus.
 Not that he looked closer and saw it was him, but because of the re-enactment of something *he was present for.*

 So... read the Luke passage *again.* We know the sons of Zebedee were there!